 The school offers programs designed to deliver the mandated areas of study in the Australian Curriculum through an integrated approach.
 Our timetable is arranged around the following lesson areas: Literacy, Numeracy, Creative Arts/STEAM and Integrated learning.
 Specialist teachers deliver P.E. & Health and Visual Arts.
-In 2019 all staff were trained in Auslan and since 2020 it has been our specialist language.
+All staff undertake training in Auslan and since 2020 it has been our specialist language.

 Information and Communication Technologies are integrated throughout the curriculum and all staff use technology to support teaching and learning.
-All classes have access to laptops and ipads.
+All classes have access to laptops and iPads.
 Further information about the Australian Curriculum can be found at: